 The abuse gradually becomes normal over time, and the partner blames themselves for any abuse that occurs.
 If you suspect you’re in an emotionally abusive relationship, you need strong support to unravel that training so you can begin to see the relationship for what it really is.

 Author, happiness coach, and domestic abuse survivor Gayle Katz similarly recognizes the tendency for those in abusive relationships to blame themselves, but she says it’s important to remember the abuse is not your fault.
 “The bully in your life actually hates themselves, which is the real reason for the abuse.
 Once you understand that nothing your partner (abuser) says is true, you take your strength back.
 And that’s when you need to get out!” said Katz, founder of the Grounded Girl’s Guide series.

 To learn even more about these types of harmful relationships, The Cheat Sheet spoke with some mental health experts.
-Here are 10 signs you’re in an emotionally abusive relationship.
+Here are nine signs you’re in an emotionally abusive relationship.